 A premarital agreement (prenup) directs how you and your fiancé plan to handle your finances as a married couple.
 It could assign specific property or debt as separate, define how you manage joint expenses and obligations, and propose how you would divide assets if you divorce.
 Critically, you must sign it before the wedding.

-Post-nuptial agreements are for couples who are already married.
+Post-nuptial agreements are for couples who are already married, and are increasing in popularity.
 Some post-nuptial agreements revoke and revise a prenup to reflect the couples’ updated goals.
 If you do not already have a prenup, you might create a post-nuptial agreement to set financial expectations or rules about money, debt, and property.

 Our West Hartford attorneys can review your situation to help you determine which marital agreement best meets your needs and what terms to include.